ronna-s/go-ood/README2.md

 When type `B` embeds type `A` we say that type `B` is composed of type `A`.
 Upon embedding, the methods of `A` become available to `B`, we call this "promotion".
-We can embed as many types as we want.

 ```go
 // https://go.dev/play/p/BcNhFRjQ988